GSA MAS Support

 $500

-eMod Contract Modification Pricing updates, adds/deletes, admin changes, and more.
+eMod Contract Modification Pricing updates, adds, deletes, administrative changes, and more.

 $5,000

-Small Business Subcontracting Plan (SSP) (if required) Drafting support for subcontracting plan requirements.
+Small Business Subcontracting Plan (if required) Drafting support for subcontracting plan requirements.

 $2,500

-Full Evaluation (Readiness + Strategy) Clarifies what you should do and builds a pursuit plan.
+Full Evaluation (Readiness + Strategy) Clarifies what you should do next and builds a pursuit plan.

 $2,500

-Document Creation (GSA-related) — A la carte GSA-related document creation (except PPT & FCP).
-Customized via consult.
+Document Creation (GSA-related) - A la carte GSA-related document creation, excluding PPT and FCP, customized via consult.

 $750